PROGRAMMATIC ADVERTISING STATISTICS

-Programmatic advertising has become the backbone of digital media buying in 2025, evolving from a niche strategy to a global standard.
+Programmatic advertising has become the backbone of digital media buying in 2026, evolving from a niche strategy to a global standard.
 With automation, AI, and real-time bidding now driving the majority of ad transactions, brands are scaling campaigns faster and with more precision than ever before.
 This shift is not just about efficiency—it’s also transforming how audiences are segmented, targeted, and engaged across channels.
 From mobile to Connected TV and retail media networks, programmatic is reshaping where and how ads appear.
+Partnering with a New York digital marketing agency allows brands to harness these technologies effectively, combining data-driven insights with creative strategy to maximize ad performance and ROI.

 As third-party cookies disappear, the industry is moving toward privacy-safe identifiers and first-party data strategies.
 Fraud concerns and transparency demands are pushing platforms to adopt more secure, AI-driven tools.
 Amid this complexity, programmatic spending continues to climb year-over-year, indicating long-term confidence.
 Amra and Elma curates these statistics to highlight how far the industry has come and where it’s headed next.